St. Charles Lwanga and Companions

 Pope Paul VI canonized them as saints and martyrs.

-5 Interesting Facts About St. Charles Lwanga and Companions
+5 Interesting Facts About St. Charles Lwanga and His Companions

 St. Charles Lwanga and his companions became the first martyrs of Sub-Saharan Africa.
 Brave young men, they faced death.

-To honor the sacrifice of these courageous martyrs, Pope Paul VI became the first-ever Pope to visit Uganda.
+To honor the sacrifice of these courageous martyrs, Pope Paul VI became the first Pope to visit Uganda.
 He made a pilgrimage to the site of their martyrdom.

 Cheerful in death?
-The last words of Charles Lwanga as the fire burnt him alive were KATOUNDA!, which means My God.
+The last words of Charles Lwanga as the fire burned him alive were KATOUNDA!, which means My God.